-- (1) Includes 789,750 shares of common stock that the underwriters have the option to purchase from the registrant in this offering. - (2) Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended. - (3) P reviously paid.
+- (1) Includes the aggregate offering price of additional shares that the underwriters have an option to purchase. - (2) Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.